 On 10 December 2013 the capital dredging of Abbot Point Terminals 0, 2 and 3 and offshore disposal of the resulting dredge material in the Great Barrier Reef Marine Park was approved subject to 41 strict conditions.

-The Abbot Point Port and Wetland project and the Abbot Point Dredging and Onshore Placement of Dredged Material project are undergoing full federal environmental assessments using the preliminary documentation approach.
+The Abbot Point Port and Wetland project and the Abbot Point Dredging and Onshore Placement of Dredged Material projects were withdrawn on 12 March 2015.